jreisinger/docs/data/blog/2021-11-15-lifecycle-of-silver-bullet.md

 Managers read only short summary articles about the improvement method.

-The implementing managers ask workers to implement some specific improvemnts read in the blogs without costly discussion or modification.
+The implementing managers ask workers to implement some specific improvements (read in the blogs) without costly discussion or modification.

 Some specific improvements are ruled out with reasoning that they would be costly to implement.

-Executives and managers don't really listend to workers nor change their own way of working.
+Executives and managers don't really listen to workers nor change their own way of working.
 What they state as improvement in communication is really only about downward communication.

+Lack of executive involvement.
 Managers don't involve executives because the superiors might feel threatened or embarrassed.

-Lack of executive involvement.

 Dilution of emphasis.